-As of December 31, 2022, an evaluation was carried out under the supervision of the CEO and CFO, of the design and operating effectiveness of the Company's DC&P. Based on this evaluation, the CEO and CFO concluded that presence of material weaknesses in our ICFR as described below in Management's Report on Internal Controls over Financial Reporting at December 31, 2022.
+As of December 31, 2023, an evaluation was carried out under the supervision of the CEO and CFO, of the design and operating effectiveness of the Company's DC&P. Based on this evaluation, the CEO and CFO concluded that due to the material weaknesses in our ICFR as described below in Management's Annual Report on Internal Controls over Financial Reporting, the Company's DC&P were not effective as of December 31, 2023.